Types of contact lenses

 A man in a button-up shirt and his wife stand in a square looking at a phone in the man’s hand

 Age-related farsightedness, or presbyopia, happens to almost everyone.
 It’s a normal part of aging that typically starts becoming noticeable around age 40.
+It’s caused by the lens in your eye becoming less flexible over time, leading to difficulty seeing things that are up close clearly.
 A telltale sign is a person at a restaurant holding a menu at arm’s length to be able to read it.
 Monovision contact lenses are one way to correct this.

-Similar to how most people have a dominant hand, most people have a dominant eye that their brain relies on more, and it’s the reason monovision contacts work.
+Similar to how most people have a dominant hand, most people have a dominant eye that their brain relies on more for aiming and detail, and this is the reason monovision contacts work.
 By correcting distance vision in the dominant eye, and close-up vision in the non-dominant eye, the brain can learn to change which eye it “listens to” depending on what you’re looking at.
+This is why you can also use monovision with astigmatism contact lenses—you would just correct each eye with a toric lens (lens designed to correct astigmatism) rather than a spherical lens (designed to correct near- or farsightedness).

-Monovision contact lenses can be great for people who don’t like to depend on reading glasses.
-A few perks include:
+Monovision contact lenses can be great for people who don’t like to depend on reading glasses, but there can also be some tradeoffs.

-• Monovision contacts are not permanent and can be a good way to try monovision if you're considering a vision correction surgery or cataract surgery with an intended monovision result
+Monovision contacts are not permanent and can be a good way to try monovision if you're considering a vision correction surgery like LASIK or cataract surgery that would take a monovision approach.

 Harder to judge depth and contrast